MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/approval-management-mobile-app/approval-management-app-faq.md

 ## Where can I go to discuss the app with the community and submit suggestions to Microsoft?

-The [Approvals Management Viva Engage (Yammer) group](https://www.yammer.com/dynamicsaxfeedbackprograms/#/threads/inGroup?type=in_group&feedId=186908426240&view=all) is a great place to go if you want to exchange tips, ask questions, or submit suggestions for improvement.
-Yammer group participants include Microsoft partners, customers, experts, and employees.
+The [Dynamics 365 Procurement and Sourcing group on Viva Engage](https://www.yammer.com/dynamicsaxfeedbackprograms/#/threads/inGroup?type=in_group&feedId=69010219008&view=all) is a great place to go if you want to exchange tips, ask questions, or submit suggestions for improvement.
+Viva Engage group participants include Microsoft partners, customers, experts, and employees.

 ## How can I diagnose "Error when trying to retrieve data from the network" issues?